 If you’re one of the people affected by ADHD, then good luck trying to read all the way through these!
 For that reason, we’ve tried to make our ADHD statistics as brief and interesting as possible.

-Top 10 ADHD Facts and Statistics for 2020
+Top 10 ADHD Statistics for 2022

-- 11% of all children in the US have some form of ADHD.
+- 9.4% of all children in the US have some form of ADHD.

 Let’s now take a look at them, one amazing stat at a time.

-Essential ADHD Facts and Figures
+8 Essential ADHD Facts & Statistics

 1. ADHD is a neurodevelopmental disorder.